dwarfswaves/dwarfswaves.github.io/index.md

 ## Gold Standard Hotspots

 ### Candidate 1
 This candidate is located near the disrupting Pisces I dwarf galaxy.
-However, the RR Lyrae does not appear to be a confirmed member of Pisces I and the color--magnitude diagram and RR Lyrae parallax distance are more consistent with a closer object (D ~ 20 kpc).
+However, the RR Lyrae does not appear to be a confirmed member of Pisces I and the color--magnitude diagram and RR Lyrae parallax distance are more consistent with a closer object (D ~ 20 kpc; Molnár et al. [2015](https://academic.oup.com/mnras/article/452/4/4283/1065787)).

 ![CMD](2_cmd.png)
 <img src="position_all_1.png" width="49%" height="49%"> <img src="proper_motion_all_1.png" width="49%" height="49%">